-All IT companies execute different types of projects.
-These projects can either be product based or service based.
+All IT companies execute different projects.
+These projects can either be product-based or service-based.
 Out of these projects, most of them work around websites and website testing.
 The good news about it is, all websites have many similarities.
-And, if the websites are for the same domain, they have several common features too.
+If the websites are for the same domain, then they have several common features too.

 The question that always baffles me is that: “If most applications are similar, for example: such as retail sites, which have been tested a thousand times before, “Why do we need to write test cases for yet another retail site from scratch?”
 Won’t it save a ton of time by pulling out the existing test scripts that were used to test a previous retail site?

 Sure, there might be some small tweaks that we might have to do, but overall it is easier, efficient, time & money-saving too, and always helps to keep the interest levels of the testers high.